Cahiers du Cinema is a film journal founded in 1951, during a period of revolutionary change in the world of cinema and society.

 He pushed for more intellectual writing about cinema and cinema philosophy.
-At first he fought against articles that seemed to be little more than plot summary.
+At first, he fought against articles that seemed to be little more than plot summaries.

 But he eventually came to believe that plot was important to understanding how a movie worked as an art form.

 The founders no longer ran the magazine when it began to publish articles by critics who abandoned their old.